DougAnderson444/svelte-component-gateway/src/lib/iframeSrc/README.md

 But this needs to be compiled into plain old JS and HTML before the main app run.

 That's done via Rollup (`rollup.config.js`) then saved to the srcdoc folder as index.html as part of the build step in `svelte.config.js`

+The Vite `?raw` is compiled and inlined in the compiled source code via `./inlineSrcdoc.js` in the root path.